alex-schaaf/alex-schaaf.github.io/src/posts/deploy-next-rbpi-gitlab-cicd.md

 ---

 I've built a small web app using [NextJS](http://nextjs.org) and wanted a convenient way to deploy it on my Raspberry Pi for use within my local network.
 I wanted to have a CI/CD pipeline which reacts to me pushing new code to the `main` branch of my project repository to create a producton build and deploys it locally.
 Through work I have experience with the [GitLab]() CI/CD pipeline, and I realized that they also offer their [GitLab Runner]() as a stand-alone open-source software that I can run on my RBPi and register as the CI/CD runner on any of my GitLab repositories hosted on [GitLab.com](gitlab.com).

+I'm running Ubuntu Server on my RBPi, so the entire tutorial should be applicable to any device running Ubuntu.

 ## Making the runner work